liam-wiltshire/talks/machinelearning/content.md

 class: content-odd

 # The Challenge
-- Use our existing data to try to predict if a given payment is likely to be charged back in future
+- Use our existing data to predict if a given payment is likely to be charged back in future
 - Avoid false positives as far as possible
 - Ideally, provide feedback to the store owner about why the payment has been flagged for manual review